redlibrarian/redlibrarian.github.io/_posts/2020-02-01-exchange-and-the-public.markdown

 one's activities as *landlord* is perverse, but it also exposes a sharp contradiction in how libraries see their role under capitalism.
-Discursively, they want to remain "arsenals of democratic culture", but in reality, they want to participate in the *private* economy of rent.
+Discursively, they want to remain "arsenals of democratic culture", but in reality, they want to participate in the *private* and *undemocratic* economy of rent.

 This contradiction, I think, lies at the heart of the confusion public libraries have, not only around their values, but around their responses